Trust Your Bust Fund

 These clubs and agencies have been stalwart supporters of our Foundation for many years and continue to fund supportive care, research and equipment purchases.

 This is an exciting partnership between the NCF and BM Metal Services Inc. The first annual Scrap Cancer drive began in October 2010.
 Businesses and individuals were invited to donate their scrap metal throughout the month and the value of materials brought in were donated to the Foundation .

 Hot 93.5 and Rewind 103.9- Breast Cancer Awareness month

 Awareness campaigns encouraging women in Sudbury to practice regular breast self-examination and have regular visits with their health care professional, were launched during Breast Cancer Awareness month in October 2010.
 Beginning with “Bras over Paris,” which saw a clothesline erected along Paris St. with hung bras donated by people throughout the City of Greater Sudbury.
 In 2011, the “Horizons of Hope” campaign was created where citizens could purchase pink balloons in memory (or in honour) of loved ones who battled the disease.
 Once the month-long event wraps up, the balloons are released over the skies of Science North to commemorate the occasion.

 Fric & Frac Jewellery

-The Massimilliano family at Fric & Frac Jewellery are pleased to present the “Community collection” which has been designed specifically for the NCF.
-This jewellery represents the relationships and support that exist between the NCF and many individuals and organizations throughout the community.
+The Massimilliano family at Fric & Frac Jewelry are pleased to present the “Community collection” which has been designed specifically for the NCF.
+This jewelry represents the relationships and support that exist between the NCF and many individuals and organizations throughout the community.